c0ntinua/art/README.md

 This repo is large collection of digital art which I hope to organize soon.
 While some of it is available here https://sc0tzwei.github.io/art/ , much of it is not yet featured on an html file.
+Cellular automata art dominates, but neural networks also play a role, as well as a few other mathematical themes.
+I can say that it is all abstract/mathematical.